banach-space/zz-comm/README.md

 # zz-comm

-My experiments with communication systems in Python
+My experiments with GNSS systems in Python.
+Currently there's encoding/decoding for Galielo and GLONASS.